The Challenge of Tapping Holes Created by Laser, Plasma, and Waterjet Cutting Machines

 or cordless drills for tapping is that this often results in tap breakage and thread inaccuracies.
 CNC machines are expensive to run, and tapping may not be the best use of the machine.
 The FlexArm frees up the machine for more complex machining operations.

 The FlexArm tapping machine is an efficient solution for tapping fabricated holes.
 The FlexArm reduces the need to run a CNC machine, refixture the part more than once, and decreases tap breakage, saving the shop time and money.
+Additionally, the mag base (available on pneumatic arms) allows you to attach the magnet directly to the workpiece and tap everything in one setup without removing the workpiece from the table.
 If you’re looking for an effective solution for tapping fabricated holes, contact us, we can help you find the right solution for your needs.